Hyacinth Graf Strachwitz: War against the Soviet Union

+Towards Stalingrad

 Strachwitz was promoted to Oberstleutnant (lieutenant colonel) of the Reserves on 1 January 1942.
+He had left the Eastern Front at the end of November 1941, returning home to receive treatment for the numerous injuries he had sustained over the year.
+From 1 December 1941 – 9 January 1942 he stayed at hospitals in Opplen and Breslau.
+He then went on an extended leave, staying in Groß Stein and Alt Siedel.
 He returned to the Eastern Front in mid-March 1942.
+Here he received the 1939 version of the Wound Badge in Silver on 17 March 1942.

 Throughout the summer of 1942 Strachwitz led his tanks in the advance to the Don River and across it to Stalingrad.
-His unit was the first to reach the Volga River north of Stalingrad on 23 August 1942.
-By this time the 16th Panzer Division was assigned to the 6th Army, which was encircled at Stalingrad in November 1942.
-By now, Strachwitz had been promoted to command the Panzer-Regiment.
+At Kalach on the Don his regiment destroyed more than 270 Soviet tanks within 48 hours.
+His unit was the first to reach the Volga River north of Stalingrad in October 1942.
+During this campaign, Strachwitz showed such a talent for commanding panzers that his troops nicknamed him der Panzergraf (the Armoured Count).
+By this time the 16th Panzer Division was assigned to General der Panzertruppe Friedrich Paulus' 6.
+Armee, which was encircled at Stalingrad the next month.
+By now, Strachwitz had been promoted to command the entire Panzer-Regiment 2.
+During one engagement on the northern flank of the Kessel, his unit destroyed 105 T-34s.

-Strachwitz was severely wounded on 13 October 1942 by a direct hit on his command tank, which caused severe burns requiring immediate treatment in a field hospital.
-Strachwitz handed over command of his I./Panzer-Regiment 2 to Hauptmann Bernd Freytag von Loringhoven.
+Strachwitz and his driver, Feldwebel Haase, were severely wounded on 13 October 1942, requiring immediate treatment in a field hospital.
+A direct hit on their command Panzer caused severe burns.
+Strachwitz had to hand over command of his I./Panzer-Regiment 2 to Hauptmann Bernd Freytag von Loringhoven.
 He then had to be flown out and was treated at a hospital at Breslau until 10 November 1942.
 He received further treatment at the Charité in Berlin from 11 to 18 November 1942.

-During this stay he received news that he had been awarded the Oak Leaves to his Knight's Cross of the Iron Cross.
+During this stay he received news that he had been awarded the 144th Oak Leaves to his Knight's Cross of the Iron Cross.
 He was ordered to the Führerhauptquartier in December 1942 for the presentation of the Oak Leaves by Hitler himself.
 He then went to Bad Gastein for a period of convalescence before spending his vacation at home in Alt Siedel.
 Strachwitz was promoted to Oberst (colonel) of the Reserves on 1 January 1943.
+He then learned that Hube had been ordered to the Führerhauptquartier for the presentation of the Oak Leaves to the Knight's Cross of the Iron Cross.
+Strachwitz took the opportunity and reported to Hube, volunteering for service in the Stalingrad pocket.
+Hube rejected this request, stating that Strachwitz would be better deployed somewhere else.